Yankees vs. Reds Player Props Betting Odds

 Torres Stats

-- Torres has 41 hits with eight doubles, a triple, six home runs, 23 walks and 21 RBI.
-He's also stolen five bases.
+- Torres has put up 41 hits with eight doubles, a triple, six home runs and 24 walks.
+He has driven in 21 runs with five stolen bases.

 Torres Recent Games